 Our named executive officers are eligible to receive the same employee benefits that are generally available to all our full-time employees, subject to the satisfaction of certain eligibility requirements.
-These health and welfare benefits include medical and dental benefits, life insurance benefits and short- and long-term disability insurance.
+These health and welfare benefits include medical and dental benefits, life insurance benefits, and short- and long-term disability insurance.

-In addition, we maintain a Section 401(k) savings plan ("401(k) Plan") that provides eligible U.S. employees with an opportunity to save for retirement on a tax-advantaged basis.
+In addition, we maintain a 401(k) Plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax-advantaged basis.
 Eligible employees are able to defer eligible compensation up to certain limits as set forth in the Internal Revenue Code of 1986, as amended (the "Code"), which are updated annually.
 Pre-tax contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participant's directions.
 All participant interests in their contributions are fully vested when contributed.
-We have the ability to make matching and discretionary contributions to the 401(k) Plan.
-Currently, we do not make matching contributions or discretionary contributions to the 401(k) Plan.
+We have the ability to make matching and discretionary contributions to the 401(k) Plan and made matching contributions in fiscal year 2022.
 The 401(k) Plan is intended to be qualified under Section 401(a) of the Code, with the related trust intended to be tax exempt under Section 501(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) Plan are deductible by us when made, and contributions and earnings on those amounts are not generally taxable to the employees until withdrawn or distributed from the 401(k) Plan.